Trenton Workers Compensation Lawyer

 Trenton is the county seat of Mercer County and the state’s capital.
 Furthermore, Trenton is also where the workers’ compensation court is located.
 Trenton Workers’ Compensation Court holds all hearings for workers’ compensation cases in Mercer County.
 All informal and formal hearings for workers’ compensation claims are heard before a judge in this court.
-For more information regarding the differences between an informal and formal hearing see here.
 The attorneys at New Jersey Workers Compensation Lawyer of JFM Law have dealt with many workers’ compensation cases in the Trenton Workers’ Compensation Court.
 To speak to a Trenton workers’ compensation attorney at our firm contact us at 866-916-3549.

 What You Need To Know About New Jersey Workers’ Compensation